“Keep Helping Writers!” is our motto.

 More than fifteen years as an editor, book designer and ebook creator have given Jill Ronsley a broad knowledge of the publishing industry.
 She works with both new and experienced writers and publishers.
 Her clients’ books and ebooks have won awards and accolades, and she is thrilled with their success.

 Jill’s clients include the American Cancer Society, Rowman & Littlefield, Northfield Publishing (Moody Press), Guernica Editions and John Catt Educational.
 She has edited books published by HarperCollins and worked for the editor-in-chief of two Toronto lifestyle magazines, La Dolce Vita and City Life.
 Her clients come from around the world.

-She was the editor-in-chief of The Blue Review, a monthly online children’s writers e-zine, for which she wrote two columns.
-She won the Best Book Editor 2005 award from the Editors and Preditors Readers Poll (out of over 100 nominees) and has been asked to contribute as a judge in writing and book competitions.
-Early in her career, she helped structure what was then one of the largest online children’s writers’ critique programs, Boost for Writers.
+She was the editor-in-chief of the Blue Review, a monthly online children’s writers e-zine, for which she wrote two columns.
+She was awarded Best Book Editor 2005 from the Editors and Preditors Readers Poll (out of over 100 nominees) and has been a judge in writing and book competitions.
+She was on the board of Boost4Writers, one of the first major online children’s writers’ critique programs.

 Bay Area Editors Forum (BAEF)

 Canadian Authors Association

 Society of Children’s Book Writers and Illustrators (SCBWI)

 InDesign User Groups